American Express® Savings Review

 Other points to consider

-The 3.50% APY is competitive and significantly above the national average.
-Some similar products may offer comparable rates but often have stricter requirements like minimum balances or promotional rates that expire after a set period.
+The 3.20% APY (as of 3/18/2026) is competitive and significantly above the national average.
+Some similar products may offer comparable rates but often have stricter requirements like minimum balances or promotional rates that expire after a set period. - Straightforward terms

 The account relies on online transfers for withdrawals, which may take time to process.
 While this is common for savings accounts, some providers offer faster access or integration with other financial tools.